Tuesdays | 6:30pm - 8:30pm

 Student Enrollment

 Foundation Program enrollment is available to members.
-It is a $75/month commitment that includes FP, General Program classes, half-day retreats/day courses, and Preliminary retreats.
+It is a $85/month commitment that includes FP, General Program classes, half-day retreats/day courses, and Preliminary retreats.
 Students that are unable to travel to our location due to personal disability or distance can enroll in our home correspondence program.
 Home correspondence students can attend FP class on Zoom or listen to the audio recording.
+If you wish to join FP or would like to learn more, please contact us at (619) 230-5852 or [email protected].

 About the Teacher